railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 .. tip:: Subcontracting Production

-	You will see in the on line chapter Manufacturing that it is possible to assign a location to a manufacturing workcenter.
+	You will see in the chapter Manufacturing that it is possible to assign a location to a manufacturing workcenter.
 	If this location is at a supplier’s, you must give it an address so that OpenERP can prepare a delivery order for the supplier and a receive operation for the manufactured goods.
 	Creating a location specifically for a partner is also a simple solution for handling consigned stocks in OpenERP.